Authentication in the IGX Platform

 Solutions Engineer

-As a Solutions Engineer at ENPICOM, Jelle is part of the DevOps team and responsible for the cloud infrastructure.
+As a Solutions Engineer at ENPICOM, Jelle is part of the DevOps team and is responsible for the cloud infrastructure.
 Jelle focuses on keeping the cloud expenses under control, in addition to working on the monitoring system and the CI/CD.